-The Pearly Lake watershed and subwatershed boundaries were delineated using NHDES delineations and corrected with USGS topographic maps when necessary (NHDES 2007).
+The Captain Pond watershed and subwatershed boundaries were delineated using NHDES delineations and corrected with USGS topographic maps when necessary.
 Land uses within the watershed were determined using several sources of information including: (1) Geographic Information System (GIS) data, (2) analysis of aerial photographs and (3) ground-truthing (when appropriate).

 The TP load for each subwatershed was calculated using export coefficients for each land use type.
 The subwatershed loads were adjusted based upon proximity to the lake, soil type, presence of wetlands, and attenuation provided by Best Management Practices (BMPs) for water or nutrient export mitigation.
 The watershed load (baseflow and runoff) was combined with direct loads (atmospheric, internal load, septic system, and waterfowl) to calculate TP loading.
 The generated load to the lake was then input into a series of empirical models that provided predictions of in-lake TP concentrations, chl a concentrations, algal bloom frequency and water clarity.
-Details on model input parameters and major assumptions used to estimate the baseline loading (i.e., existing conditions) for Pearly Lake are described below.
+Details on model input parameters and major assumptions used to estimate the baseline loading (i.e., existing conditions) for Captain Pond are described below.

-- Areal land use estimates were generated from land use and land cover GIS data layers from NH GRANIT.
-For Pearly Lake, data sources are: Land cover data created by GRANIT using Lansat 5 and 7 imagery and other available raster and vector data; the 2001 NH Land Cover Assessment layer © Complex Systems Research Center, University of New Hampshire, and National Wetland Inventory (1971-1992).
+Areal land use estimates were generated from land use and land cover GIS data layers from NH GRANIT.
+For Captain Pond, data sources are: Land cover data created by GRANIT using Lansat 5 and 7 imagery and other available raster and vector data; the 2001 NH Land Cover Assessment layer © Complex Systems Research Center, University of New Hampshire, and National Wetland Inventory (1971-1992).
 Land use categories were matched with the ENSR-LRM land use categories and their respective TP export coefficients.
 Table C-3 in Appendix C lists ENSR-LRM land use categories in which the GRANIT categories were matched.
 Land cover data and aerial photographs were used to determine certain land use classifications, such as agriculture and forest types.
 Selected land uses were confirmed on the ground during a watershed survey.
-Watershed land use is presented spatially in Figure 3-1 and summarized in Table 3-2. - TP export coefficient ranges were derived from values summarized by Reckhow et al. (1980), Dudley et al. (1997) as cited in ME DEP (2003) and Schloss and Connor (2000).
-Table C-4 in Appendix C provides ranges for export coefficients, the runoff and baseflow export coefficient for each land use category in Pearly Lake and the sources for each export coefficient.
-The Urban 2 and Urban 5 TP runoff export coefficients were increased above the median export coefficient because the land within these categories was located on the Franklin Pierce College campus.
-These areas are likely more intensely managed and warrant a higher TP runoff export coefficient.
-Increasing the TP runoff coefficient for the Urban 2 and Urban 5 categories also resulted in a closer match to tributary data from the Mountain Road Inlet subwatershed and the College Road Inlet subwatershed. - Annual areal loading of TP from the watershed (four subwatersheds) is estimated to be 140.9 kg/yr, which represents 59% of the total load to the lake.
+Watershed land use is presented spatially in Figure 3-1 and summarized in Table 3-2.